 Most of the time, QSERHA reimbursements will be tax-free to you and your employer.
 That’s the point, right?
 However, there are some nuances you’ll want to be aware of.
-The IRS identifies three types of QSEHRA reimbursements:
+The IRS identifies two types of QSEHRA reimbursements:

 - Premiums: Usually tax-free, sometimes taxable (if on a spouse’s group plan)

 Premiums are the trickiest to understand yet the most important since they’ll likely make up the bulk of your reimbursements each month!
 We’ll break it all down for you in the next section, please see our handy chart below.